Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 • Evergreens have way cuticles and sunken stomata on shrubs that help hold water and prevent it from escaping.
 As an example, the holly plant’s leaves are held at 70-degree angles, so the sun only hits its sides.
 When the sun sinks low in the sky, the entire leaf is exposed.
 A fine salt covering is on the leaves, and that helps reflect the sun off of the plant.

 More than a fifth of the earth’s land is comprised of deserts.
-The lack of water can create a survival problem for any humans, animals, plants or organisms.
+The lack of water can create a survival problem for any humans, animals, plants, or other organisms.
 Besides the low rainfall, deserts experience a high amount of water loss from evaporation from the ground and through the transpiration of plants.

 Evapotranspiration is from the combination of evaporation and transpiration.
 Potential evapotranspiration is how much water that would be lost by transpiration and evaporation if they were possible.
 Scientists measure this amount under controlled conditions with a large pan of water.